Loading...

 function loads the file loadable.lua

-in the folder /WIDGETS/<widget name>/, and calls it immediately as described in .
+in the folder /WIDGETS/<widget name>/, and calls it immediately as described in the previous section.
 It passes zone

 and options